LeChienCour/gameserver/README.md

 # Game Server Infrastructure

 This repository contains the Terraform infrastructure code for a game server with real-time voice chat capabilities.
+Gameserver and VoiceChat Infraestructure

 ## Architecture Overview